saiky-devops/devops/DevOps-Interview-Questions/README.md

 * How do you scale out a web service ?
 * Describe full set up of a 3 tier web app
+* How to design a system to count click metric data?

 # Others: